ritchiejacobs/ritchiejacobs.github.io/_posts/2017-11-21-searching-within-a-string.md

 In the example above we can see that the term `jump` is found at position `20` of the sentence.

 ## String.prototype.search()

+The `search()` methods works the same as `indexOf()` but instead matches a regular expression with a string.
+If the query is not a regular expression it is automatically converted to `RegExp`.

 ```js
 var str = "The quick brown fox jumps over the lazy dog.";